 Drive!Drive!Drive! is quite a head-scratcher on the first few runs, but when it clicks - it absolutely shines

-Drive!Drive!Drive! is like a Track Mania hotseat session moulded by Nitronic Rush, but calling it just that wouldn’t do different cloth 's piece justice.
+Drive!Drive!Drive! is like a Track Mania hotseat session moulded by Nitronic Rush, but calling it just that wouldn’t do 's piece justice.
 The game is about racing, up to four tracks at once.
 You drive one car at a time, while the game's somewhat incompetent AI takes over the wheel on all races lacking your expert supervision, at any given time.

 In order to score and proceed, you must place well on all tracks simultaneously.
 Preferably first, if you are racing for that elusive gold medal.
 Switching between tracks is a quick, one button affair, if you are grabbing the steering wheel of the track right above or below you.
 Strategising about where to race next is accommodated by freezing time for an overview of all currently running laps.
 Every lap is a final lap, just that you are driving on several final laps at the same time.